-Sai Ying Pun is known to be an area that’s rapidly changing.
+Sai Ying Pun is an area that’s rapidly changing.
 Over the past decades, people from Hong Kong and far beyond have made it their home in search of new opportunities.
 From early British military camps and the immigration of Chinese nationals in the 19th century to the emergence of expats in the last decade, Sai Ying Pun has always been known to be a place of migration.
-The name Sai Ying Pun translates to ‘West Camp’, alluding to its history as a British military camp.
-It was developed shortly after as a residential district to accommodate the many new immigrants from mainland China.

 What used to be a Tong Lau, now an open area with marks of the old tenement on surrounding walls

-However, the rise in the expat residents has brought along an emergence of new high rise apartments and towers, as well as more contemporary and Western restaurants and bars.
-The neighbourhood has experienced a vast amount of change in the last decade alone, which has invited a variety of opinions from residents in the area that come from different backgrounds.
-In the eyes of the community — long-term and new residents, foreign and local — is this change a sign of evolution and opportunity, or is it a threat to their heritage?
+The neighbourhood has experienced a vast amount of change in the last decade.
+The MTR and Centre Street escalator have brought affluence and new high rise apartments to Sai Ying Pun, as well as more contemporary and upmarket restaurants, shops and bars.
+In the eyes of the community – long-term and new residents, foreign and local – is this change a sign of evolution and opportunity, or is it a threat to their heritage?

 Uncle Kau has called Sai Ying Pun his home for over 60 years.
 While relaxing on a bench in the King George V Memorial Park, he recalls memories of his childhood.
 According to him, the busy streets and the vivacious community you see today don’t even begin to cover the lively atmosphere of the old Sai Ying Pun.
 He remembers how loud music and chatter used to fill the streets, and how the old and young would gather at the park for a friendly game of chess.
 Uncle Kau believes that Sai Ying Pun’s long-term residents were a close-knit community and have remained so to this day.
 With the many changes that have occurred in the area within the last decade, he notices how the streets have calmed down.
 Although there are moments of the day that bring the same laughter and chatter as the olden days, it’s not the same as how it used to be.

-Property consultant Ms Buckthought, whose office is based nearby in Central, has worked with many clients on many different types of residential buildings all over Hong Kong.
-She seems to have a different perspective on Sai Ying Pun’s architectural evolution’s impact on the community.
+Property consultant Ms Buckthought, whose office is based nearby Central, has worked with many clients on many different types of residential buildings all over Hong Kong.
 As she sits outside in the garden area of Second Street, she’s surrounded by the contrast of the Island Crest towers on one side, and more recently upgraded Tong Laus on the other.
 From her point of view, Sai Ying Pun is a part of Hong Kong with a great deal of character.
-The fusion of culture, architecture and different communities create an interesting atmosphere that accommodates a wide range of residents.
+The fusion of culture, architecture and different communities creates an interesting atmosphere that accommodates a wide range of residents.
 “You’ve got fancy bars right next to motor services and [older] businesses,” she says.